repoze/repoze.who/README.txt

   file, and finally, if they match, it returns the login.
 If they do not match, it returns None.

+  Note that our plugin does not assume that the keys 'login' or 'password' exist in the identity; although it requires them to do "real work" it returns None if they are not present instead of raising an exception.
+This is required by the IAuthenticator interface specification.

 Writing a Challenger Plugin

-  A challenger plugin (aka an IChallenger plugin) must do only one thing (on "egress"): return a WSGI application (see PEP 333 for the definition of a WSGI application) which performs a "challenge."
+  A challenger plugin (aka an IChallenger plugin) must do only one thing on "egress": return a WSGI application which performs a "challenge".
+A WSGI application is a callable that accepts an "environ" and a "start_response" as its parameters; see "PEP 333" for further definition of what a WSGI application.
 A challenge asks the user for credentials.

   Here's an example of a simple challenger plugin::